loganwilliams/Pyramids.jl/README.md

 ### Usage

 The Pyramids library is used through the `ImagePyramid` class.
-To create a new `ImagePyramid`, there a several constructors that may be used of the form `ImagePyramid(im::Image, t::PyramidType)`.
+To create a new `ImagePyramid`, there a several possible constructors.
+Most typically, they take the form `ImagePyramid(im::Image, t::PyramidType)`.

 Subtypes of `PyramidType` include:
+ * The abstract type `SimplePyramid`
- * `GaussianPyramid`
+ ** `GaussianPyramid`
- * `LaplacianPyramid`
+ ** `LaplacianPyramid`
  * `ComplexSteerablePyramid`

-Additional parameters include the scale, maximum number of levels, number of orientation bands, and minimum level size, as applicable.
-For a complete listing, view the source code.
+Additional parameters include the pyramid scale/slope, the maximum number of levels, number of orientation bands, and the minimum level size, as applicable.
+For a complete listing of parameters, view the source code.

 Below is an example of loading an image and converting it to an `ImagePyramid`.